maxrross/gamerizz/Sprint2.md

 (note our tests won't run without our API access key, which has been omitted from the test file for security reasons)

 ## Add documentation for your backend API

+There is a new endpoint called /games.
+When a get request is sent to it with a title param, it responds with all the games that correspond to that title.